rwxrob/zet/20220830183925/README.md

 tumblr and reddit and answer "Which language do you love the most?" idiotic surveys on Stack Exchange.

-The writer gives up his JavaScript script-kiddy roots when complaining about Go's concurrency model after clearly been raised on the fucking moronic async/await model of JS that Rust also followed (finally, after they decided to add it to the language about three years after, unlike
+The writer gives up their JavaScript script-kiddy roots when complaining about Go's concurrency model after clearly been raised on the fucking moronic async/await model of JS that Rust also followed (finally, after they decided to add it to the language about three years after, unlike